elvowang/hybris/README.md

 ### Why `Ant`?

-- first class integreation with Hybris OOTB automations.
+- first class integration with Hybris OOTB automations.
 - stable and fast especially comparing to `Gradle`.
 - simple and work~